ONLYOFFICE/plugin-easybib/README.md

+## Information

+This repository is an archive of plugin-easybib.
+Now it moved to the marketplace repository [onlyoffice.github.io](https://github.com/ONLYOFFICE/onlyoffice.github.io/tree/master/sdkjs-plugins/content).

 # EasyBib plugin

 The EasyBib plugin allows users to automatically add the references to the document in full accordance with style guides of their choice.